Danaher Corporation: 2011–2020

 In 2011, Danaher acquired Beckman Coulter, which was divided into a diagnostics segment and a life sciences segment.

 In January 2012, Danaher sold Accu-sort to Datalogic.

 In December 2012, Danaher acquired Navman Wireless, a provider of on-demand fleet and asset management technology.

 In February 2013, Danaher and Cooper Industries sold their joint venture, Apex Tool Group, to Bain Capital for $1.6 billion.

 In September 2014, Danaher acquired Nobel Biocare for $2.2 billion.

 Effective March 1, 2015, H. Lawrence Culp Jr. resigned as CEO of Danaher.

 In July 2015, Danaher combined its communications unit with NetScout Systems.

 In August 2015, Danaher acquired Pall Corporation for $13.8 billion.

 In June 2016, Danaher completed the corporate spin-off of Fortive, which included Matco and AMMCO-COATS.
 In September of the same year, the company announced it would acquire Cepheid for $4 billion including debt.

 In October 2016, Danaher acquired Phenomenex for $700 million to expand in life sciences.

 In October 2017, Danaher announced the acquisition of scientific informatics company ID Business Solutions Ltd. (IDBS).
 IDBS became part of Danaher's Life Sciences platform.

 In March 2018, Danaher acquired Integrated DNA Technologies for an estimated $1.9 billion.

 In July 2018, Danaher announced its intention to spin off its Dental segment into a public company, later named Envista Holdings Corporation.
 The corporate spin-off was completed in December 2019.

 In March 2020, Integrated DNA Technologies, a subsidiary of the company, manufactured components for COVID-19 testing.

 In March 2020, Danaher acquired the biopharma business of General Electric, a global provider of technologies and services related to the development, manufacture, and delivery of vaccines, diagnostics, and therapeutics to customers in organizations including academia, biotechnology, and drug manufacturing, for $21.4 billion and was rebranded as Cytiva.
-To satisfy the Federal Trade Commission, Danaher sold its biomolecular characterization, chromatography hardware and resins, microcarriers and particle validation standards businesses to Sartorius AG for approximately $825 million.
+The GE deal raised monopoly concerns.
+The Federal Trade Commission conditionally approved the deal on the grounds that Danaher sold some biotechnology assets.
+In a second deal, Danaher's biomolecular characterization, chromatography hardware and resins, microcarriers and particle validation standards businesses were sold to Sartorius AG for approximately $825 million.
 The Cytiva name is derived from 'cyto' meaning 'cell' in Greek, and 'iva' a Latin suffix meaning 'doing' and 'capable of'.

 Effective September 2020, Tom Joyce retired as CEO of the company; he was replaced by Executive Vice President Rainer Blair.